|Prof. Konstantin Beznosov

 - Dr. Kasia Muldner, 2008, Assistant Professor, Institute of Cognitive Science at Carleton University, Canada.

-- Dr. Primal Wijesekera (co-supervised with Serge Egelman, ICSI), thesis “Contextual Permission Models for Better Privacy Protection“, 2018.
+- Dr. Primal Wijesekera (co-supervised with Serge Egelman, ICSI), 2018, dissertation “Contextual Permission Models for Better Privacy Protection“.

-- Dr. Ildar Muslukhov, thesis “Analysis of Data-At-Rest Security In Smartphones“, 2018.
+- Dr. Ildar Muslukhov, 2018, dissertation “Analysis of Data-At-Rest Security In Smartphones“.

-- Dr. Pooya Jaferian, 2014, thesis “User-centered design of identity and access management systems,” Full Stack Software Engineer at Hootsuite Labs, Canada.
+- Dr. Pooya Jaferian, 2014, dissertation “User-centered design of identity and access management systems“, Full Stack Software Engineer at Hootsuite Labs, Canada.

-- Dr. San-Tsai Sun, 2013, thesis “Towards Improving the Usability and Security of Web Single Sign-On Systems,” Senior Information Security Consultant in Global Information Security Risk at HSBC.
+- Dr. San-Tsai Sun, 2013, dissertation “Towards Improving the Usability and Security of Web Single Sign-On Systems“, Senior Information Security Consultant in Global Information Security Risk at HSBC.

-- Dr. Qiang Wei, 2009, thesis “Towards Improving the Availability and Performance of Enterprise Authorization Systems“, VP of IT, China Construction Bank (CCB) International, Hong Kong.
+- Dr. Qiang Wei, 2009, dissertation “Towards Improving the Availability and Performance of Enterprise Authorization Systems“, VP of IT, China Construction Bank (CCB) International, Hong Kong.

 Master of Applied Science (with refereed publications and thesis)

-- Salma Kashani (co-supervised with Matei Ripeanu), thesis “Privacy on Social Networking Sites Among Canadian Teenagers“, 2019.
+- Salma Kashani (co-supervised with Matei Ripeanu), 2019, thesis “Privacy on Social Networking Sites Among Canadian Teenagers“.

-- Lina Qiu, thesis “Advancing the Understanding of Android Unlocking and Usage“, 2018.
+- Lina Qiu, 2018, thesis “Advancing the Understanding of Android Unlocking and Usage“.

 - Wali Usmani (co-supervised with Ivan Beschastnikh), 2017.